• Skip to main content

 Where to buy basket materials

-Check out my Etsy shop for a basket kit with all the materials to make this basket.
+Check out the Textile Indie Shop for a basket kit with all the materials to make this basket.

 Resource page